fivequarters/fusebit.io/src/_blog/_posts/monkeypatching-http-request.md

 post_og_image: https://fusebit.io/assets/images/blog/blog-monkeypatching-http-request.png
 ---

 [Monkey patching](https://en.wikipedia.org/wiki/Monkey_patch) is a time-honored tradition in the system instrumentation space.
-Many a time a developer will need to add an annotation or capture an event for a system that doesn’t natively support it or provide any hooks, and will have to result to trickery to achieve their goals.
+Many a time a developer will need to change a default behavior, add an annotation or capture an event for a system that doesn’t natively support it or provide any hooks, and will have to resort to trickery to achieve their goals.

-Happily, in today’s modern world of high level interpreted languages like Python and JavaScript, monkey patching is so much easier!
+Happily, in today’s modern world of high level interpreted dynamic programming languages like Python and JavaScript, monkey patching is so much easier!

 Let’s explore how we can monkey patch the Node.js [http](https://nodejs.org/api/http.html) library (and, by extrapolation, [https](https://nodejs.org/api/https.html) as well) to annotate every request made from the environment.

 Here at Fusebit, we use this to add [OpenTelemetry](https://opentelemetry.io/) tracing information to outbound requests, allowing us to correlate events extending across multiple parts of our infrastructure for each customer integration.

 ## Naive approach

 Let’s try the simplest approach.
 First, let’s establish a simple testcase: